 The internet opens up new opportunities – we can shop, bank, research, work and connect when and where we want to.
 But the online world can also give criminals opportunities to steal money, information and identities.

-This year's Stay Smart Online Week is all about simple steps to online safety, with a focus on five key areas: privacy of your personal information, strong passwords, software updates, backing up your important information and avoiding online scams.
+This year's Stay Smart Online Week was all about simple steps to online safety, with a focus on five key areas: privacy of your personal information, strong passwords, software updates, backing up your important information and avoiding online scams.

 There are some easy things that we can all do to dramatically improve how we protect our personal and financial information online, and recover it if things go wrong.
 Even small actions can make a huge difference.

 - Being careful about how much personal information you share online

 - Create strong passwords and passphrases that are hard for others to guess

 - Keep your devices updated with the latest software

 - Be on the lookout for suspicious emails or messages, and think before clicking on links or opening attachments.

 With cyber-crime estimated to cost Australians more than $1 billion per year, and around 87% of us accessing the internet every day, it's more important than ever that we take the time to learn about how to keep our information and assets safe when we're online.